Natural Science and Heritage Scheme

 Following the application closing deadline, the Museum's Learning Team will create a shortlist of applicants they would like to interview.
 Interviews will take place in-person or via video call.
 If you are asked to come to the Museum, we will cover reasonable travel expenses.

-Following the interviews, we plan to select six applicants, and you will work together as a team during the four week programme.
+Following the interviews, we plan to select six applicants, and you will work together as a team during the three-week programme.

 Queries